-To access operands in a data segment, the segment selector for the data segment must be loaded into the data-segment registers (DS, ES, FS, or GS) or into the stack-segment register (SS).
+To access operands in a data segment, the segment selector for the data segment must be loaded into the data-segment registers (DS, ES, FS, or GS) or into the stacksegment register (SS).
 (Segment registers can be loaded with the MOV, POP, LDS, LES, LFS, LGS, and LSS instructions.)
-Before the processor loads a segment selector into a segment register, it performs a privilege check (see Figure 5-4) by comparing the privilege levels of the currently running program or task (the CPL), the RPL of the segment selector, and the DPL of the segment register if the DPL is numerically greater than or equal to both the CPL and the RPL.
+Before the processor loads a segment selector into a segment register, it performs a privilege check (see Figure 5-4) by comparing the privilege levels of the currently running program or task (the CPL), the RPL of the segment selector, and the DPL of the segment's segment descriptor.
+The processor loads the segment selector into the segment register if the DPL is numerically greater than or equal to both the CPL and the RPL.
 Otherwise, a general-protection fault is generated and the segment register is not loaded.